 Here’s what I learned.

+As always, we need to start with the basics, including what the app actually offers.
 The tagline for Yaarlo in the Google Play store listing read as follows…

 “Scan receipt, Get upto 5% Cashback.”